PratyushaGupta/InvestingNotes/README.txt

-An advanced note-taker for those who research many companies.
+An advanced note-taker to simplify investing research.

+Abandoned.